mozilla/addon-sdk/packages/api-utils/docs/xpcom.md

     });

-Registered services can be accessed through the rest of the application via standard XPCOM API:
+Registered services can be accessed through the rest of the application via the standard XPCOM API:

     let s = Components.classes['@examples/demo/service;1'].
       getService(Components.interfaces.nsISupports);

-In contrast to factories, services do not create instances of enclosed components, they expose component itself.
-Also please note that idiomatic way to work with a service is via `getService` method:
+In contrast to factories, services do not create instances of enclosed components, they expose the component itself.
+Also please note that the idiomatic way to work with a service is via its `getService` method:

     s.wrappedJSObject === service.component // => true